 If two mates are paired together, both touting desirable traits, they can make excellent quality pups.
 Even if the two are related, exceptional genes can pass down through the lineage with each litter.

-However, where good combinations lie—bad ones do, too.
+However, where good combinations lie—and bad ones do, too.
 Genetic conditions can essentially be “bred out” of a breed, only to be reintroduced simply by having two copies of the same negative trait.

-There are gene mutations called recessive, dominant, and additive.
+There are three gene mutations: recessive, dominant, and additive.
 Dominant genes are the ones most commonly seen in litters on a large scale.
 These genetics are powerful, showing through consistently in each litter.